Prem Kahani (1975 film)

 Prem Kahani (lit.
 'Love story') is a 1975 Indian Hindi-language film produced by Lekhraj Khosla, and written and directed by Raj Khosla.
-It stars Shashi Kapoor, Rajesh Khanna, Mumtaz in lead roles, along with Vinod Khanna,Trilok Kapoor, K. N. Singh in supporting roles.
+It stars Shashi Kapoor, Rajesh Khanna and Mumtaz in lead roles along with Trilok Kapoor, K. N. Singh in supporting roles and Vinod Khanna in guest appearance.
 The film's music was composed by Laxmikant-Pyarelal.
-The film was one of the highest-grossing Indian films of 1975 and was a superhit.
+The film was one of the highest-grossing Indian films of 1975.